-When working with gold leaf, many people ask if they should put a clear coat on the gold leaf or leave the gold leaf without a clear coat?
+When working with gold leaf, many people ask if they should put a clear coat on it or leave it without a clear coat.
 We use gold leafing in our manufacturing, and we always put a clear coat on our gold leaf.

 Anyone who has worked with the gold leaf sheets will tell you that gold leaf is extremely fragile.
 The sheets are fragile, so even the slightest wind can cause these fine gold leaf sheets to blow away.